All Episodes

 Hannity is on right now.

-All right, 25 to the top of the hour on this Friday, 800, 941 Sean, our number if you want to be a part of the program.
+All right, 25 to the top of the hour on this Friday, 800-941, Sean.

-That begins uh early next week, and ballots now in the process of being sent out in other states as we speak.
+And ballots now in the process of being sent out in other states as we speak.

-We're now approaching the one year anniversary of the horrific radical Islamic terrorist attack.
+We're now approaching the one-year anniversary of the horrific radical Islamic terrorist attack.

-Uh anyway, the International Fellowship of Christians and Jews, uh, they lost the equivalent of 40,000 Americans in a day, and they're inviting all of us to join them and their flags for fellowship, and it's an opportunity for people of all faiths to remember the victims and honor the heroes and pray for those still ho held hostage and highlight the unwavering support of people of other faiths,
+Anyway, the International Fellowship of Christians and Jews, they lost the equivalent of 40,000 Americans in a day, and they're inviting all of us to join them and their flags for fellowship.

-Your generous donation is desperately needed to provide just the basics for the people that have been displaced.
+Your generous donation is desperately needed to provide just the basics for people that have been displaced.

 The need is great.

-People displaced, people need basics like food and medicine.
+People need basics like food and medicine.

-We can't stay silent, we can't stay on the side sidelines.
+We can't stay on the sidelines.

 We have anti-Semitism in the halls of Congress, college campuses, and worldwide.